fasihu1996/oos/README.md

 # README

 ## Purpose

 This repository contains all the code created for the course "Objektorientierte Skriptsprachen".

 ## Organization

 All files starting with "afg" are solutions for the various exercise sheets.
 The categories are as follows:

 - afg1: Python introduction
 - afg2: Functions and Data types
 - afg3: Classes, Modules and Packages
 - afg4: Testing, Databases, Lambda, CLI
 - afg5: Pygame
 - afg6: Tkinter
+- Woche 7 Django Projekte
+- afg8: Application Scripting und Datenanalyse

 - "cli_audiorecorder.py" is part of the first bonus point assignment.
 - "esa3_gui_recorder.py" is the GUI implementation of the audio recorder using tkinter and some additional theming.

 ## Usage

 All requirements are periodically frozen into the "requirements.txt" file.
 Make sure to run

 `python -m venv .venv` and then pick based on your OS `.venv/Scripts/activate` for Windows and `source .venv/bin/activate` for UNIX.
 Finally, run `pip install -r requirements.txt`